Air pollution complaints

 You may wish to approach your neighbours if you are bothered by persistent bonfire smoke.
 They may be genuinely unaware that their actions are affecting you.

 We are aware that it's not always practical or possible, for whatever reason, to speak to your neighbour or you may have tried this approach and it hasn't worked.
-In this instance we recommend you contact the team to request an investigation.
+In this instance complete the 'request a formal investigation into an alleged nuisance form' below and we will investigate.
 You will need to know the location of the bonfire.

 Request a formal investigation into an alleged nuisance